Exploring new subclass of k-inflation: tachyon inflation in $R+\eta T$ gravity model: Slow-roll tachyon inflation

 and

-with $\rho$ and $p$ are the energy density and pressure of tachyon field given by Eq.\eqref{energy_pressure}. \\ The scalar spectral index, which is defined through the amplitude of the scalar field, is given by where $s = \dot{c}_s / H c_s$ is another slow-roll parameter which determines the rate of the sound speed in a Hubble time.\\ Regarding the tensor perturbations, there is the tensor-to-scalar ratio, which is very essential in examining an inflationary model.
+The scalar spectral index, which is defined through the amplitude of the scalar field, is given by where $s = \dot{c}_s / H c_s$ is another slow-roll parameter which determines the rate of the sound speed in a Hubble time.\\ Regarding the tensor perturbations, there is the tensor-to-scalar ratio, which is very essential in examining an inflationary model.
 The parameter is expressed as follows

 In the following section, we are going to examine the model for some specific types of the potential and compare the results with data.